Ohtani hits 100th homer as Angels beat A's 9-1 for DH split - KESQ

 The Angels took little time to rebound in the second game with Ward hitting his second slam of the season in a five-run second inning against Adam Oller (0-3).

-Ohtani then got in on the action in the fifth inning when he followed Mike Trout’s RBI double with his seventh homer of the season to make it 8-1.
+Ohtani then got in on the action in the fifth inning when he followed Mike Trout’s RBI double with his milestone homer to make it 8-1

+“One hundred is a big number,” Ohtani said through an interpreter.
+“I’m proud of it.
+But it’s early in the season.”

 That made Ohtani the third Japanese-born player with at least 100 homers in the majors, trailing only Hideki Matsui with 175 and Ichiro Suzuki with 117.
 Ohtani also joined Babe Ruth as the only players with at least 100 home runs and at least 250 strikeouts as a pitcher.